tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/preview-api/create-or-update-data-source.md

 **API Version: 2021-04-30-Preview**

 > [!Important]
-> This preview API adds indexer connections to Azure resources using a managed identity:
+> This preview API adds managed identity support for indexer connections to other Azure resources:
-> + **"credentials"** property is updated to accept a resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant read access to data.
+> + **"credentials"** accepts an Azure resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant read access to data.
-> + **"identity"** property specifies a user-assigned managed identity.
+> + **"identity"** accepts a user-assigned managed identity.
 This property is first-level for data connections.
 It's also under **"encryptionKey"** for retrieving a customer-managed key in Azure Key Vault.

 <!-- support for indexer connections using a managed identity and Azure role assignments.
 The **Credentials** property now accepts a resource ID as a value, provided that the search service runs under a managed identity and Azure role assignments grant read access to data.
 The **Identity** property accepts the resource ID of services that have user-managed identities assigned to them.
 Additionally, if you are using [customer-managed encryption](/azure/search/search-security-manage-encryption-keys), this preview adds an **identity** property and managed identity support to key vault connections. -->